As a small tree with colorful blooms, Ashoka is one of the best to grow in households. Its compact size is well-suited for small gardens.

-Even though the flower lacks the attractive sepals look like petals.
-They are four in number.
+Even though the flower has no petals, the attractive sepals look like petals, which are four in number.
 There are 7 stamens which appear like hairs all around the flower cluster.
 The seed pod is 20 cm long and contains four to eight seeds.
 It looks similar to that of Mandaram plant.

-The bark and flowers of Ashoka has several medicinal values including the ability to cure many difficulties associated with female reproductive system.
+The bark and flowers of Ashoka are said to have several medicinal values including the ability to cure many difficulties associated with the female reproductive system.

 As a native tree of south Asia, its distribution range is mainly south India and parts of southeast Asia including Myanmar.
-Although it is evergreen, now its numbers are less in the natural habitat.
+Although it is evergreen, now its numbers are fewer in natural habitats.
 IUCN has included this tree under the Vulnerable category.

-Because of its numerous medicinal values it is commercially cultivated in many places.
-The propagation is from seeds collected from mature plants during winter.
+Because of its numerous medicinal values, it is commercially cultivated in many places.
+The propagation is done from seeds collected from mature plants during winter.

-There is another tree often mistook as Ashoka tree.
+There is another tree often mistaken as the Ashoka tree.
 Its scientific name is Polylathia longifolia.
 However, it has totally different looks compared to Saraca asoca.